 Taqueria El Sueno

 El Sueno started as a taco truck and is now a restaurant.
 It’s a small, cozy place with an authentic vibe.
-Their taco truck will make a comeback in 2019.
+And GREAT news…their taco truck is back open!

 Location: 1203 7th St. NW

 Phone: (507) 322-0202

 Hours: MON – THU (11 a.m. to 9 p.m.), FRI & SAT (11 a.m. to 10 p.m.), closed SUN

 Location: 706 N. Broadway (Great Harvest Parking Lot)